textileio/community/docs/a-tour-of-textile.md

 #### Account sync

+Periodically, your peer will search the network for other peers backed by the same account (account peers).
+Technically, it will search for thread _snapshots_ created with your account address.
+If it finds any, they are decrypted and traversed like normal thread updates, keeping your peers in sync.

+!!! hint
+    A thread _snapshot_ is an encrypted object containing metadata and a reference to the latest update block, from which all others can be found.
+A snapshot may be stored at rest on a cafe peer or constructed dynamically for an account peer.

 ```tab="cmd"
 textile account sync
 ```

     No snapshots were found

 Well, that's what we'd expect at this point.
-We don't have any threads _and_ we haven't yet registered with a cafe that can backup our peer.
+You don't have any threads yet.
 We'll come back to this later in the tour.

 ### Contacts